WallarooLabs/wally/book/getting-started/macos-setup.md

 You can then click “Install” to download and install Xcode Command Line Tools.

-## Installing a package manager, Homebrew
+## Installing a Package Manager, Homebrew

 Homebrew is used for easy installation of certain packages needed by Pony.